Discharge Monitoring Reporting

-Signatory Requirements for the Water Division
+Signatory Requirements for the Water Office

 Permittees are required to provide DEQ with the names of authorized persons able to sign permits or agency reports.
 If several people are designated for an agency, each designated signer must complete an authorization form and submit it to DEQ.
 This form is also used to remove and change names.

 Whose signature is authorized?

 Names are required in the authorization form for operations and for ownership.
 The same name may be submitted for both requirements.

 DEQ requires the name of a cognizant official, authorized by the ranking official, as having responsibility for the overall operations or the environmental matters of the regulated facility or activity.
 This person can sign permit required reports, including DMRs.

 DEQ requires the name of a responsible official to sign the permit application, typically a corporate official, general partner/proprietor, or ranking elected official.
 This person will also be considered the cognizant official if the facility does not provide additional certified names.